Keycapsss/Kimiko/buildguide_en.md

 Re-solder the problem socket, or reflow and add solder if the joint is weak.

 In the case of badly attached diode:
-Check the direction of the diode in question.
+Check the [direction of the diode](#attach-the-diodes) in question.
 If it is wrong, remove it and re-solder it.
 Additionally, if there isn't enough solder, please re-solder.

 ### Q. A symbol different from the symbol input by "@" or "[" etc. is input (on Windows, etc.)
-Since recognition of keyboard is recognized as JIS keyboard on OS, another symbol will be input when inputting with Lily 58 (treated as US keyboard).
-Please set Lily 58 as a US keyboard in the OS keyboard settings.
-After switching, switching to Japanese input becomes the switching key for the US keyboard, and it differs from the JIS keyboard, so please be careful (it can be customized with the keymap etc.).
+Please set OS Keyboard Layout as a US keyboard in the OS keyboard settings.

 **If you have any problems, please feel free to send a message on Discord (https://discord.gg/frjFXZB) or Twitter: [@keycapsss](https://twitter.com/keycapsss)**